TheCompez/Jupiter/README.md

 # Jupiter
 **Jupiter** is an open source and modular **front-end framework** for developing fast and powerful **cross-platform** interfaces on Qt Quick and QML.

 **Note :** This framework is not yet complete and conceptually under development.
-So big changes might happened.
+So big changes might happen.
 If you intend to use this in your project, you should use a stable version because master change often.

 [![forthebadge](https://forthebadge.com/images/badges/open-source.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/made-with-c-plus-plus.svg)](https://forthebadge.com)